tjoskar/ng-lazyload-image/README.md

 The browser you are targeting need to have support of `WeakMap` and `String.prototype.includes`.
 If you need to support an older browser (like IE) you will need to include polyfill for `WeakMap` and `String.prototype.includes` (see https://github.com/zloirock/core-js for example).

-Make sure to inclue a pollyfill for [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) if you need to target IE: https://github.com/w3c/IntersectionObserver/tree/master/polyfill
+Make also sure to inclue a pollyfill for [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) if you need to target IE and want to use IntersectionObserver: https://github.com/w3c/IntersectionObserver/tree/master/polyfill

 ## ⬇️ Install <a name = "install"></a>